4o4hasfound/Procedural-Terrain/README.md

 ### Warning
 This code may have commented code or debug code that were left out by me :)
-Many code were copied from the following youtubers:
+Some of the code were copied from the following youtubers:
 - Thin Matrix
 - Victor Gordan
 - Michael Grieco